Lloyd952/Fitness-Gym/README.md

   2. Go to **Settings > Pages**.
   3. Select the branch where the project is stored.
   4. Click "Save" and the site will be live.
-- **Netlify:**
-  1. Sign in to Netlify.
-  2. Drag and drop the project folder or connect it to a Git repository.
-  3. Click **Deploy Site**.
-- **Vercel:**
-  1. Install Vercel CLI (`npm install -g vercel`).
-  2. Run `vercel` in the project folder and follow the instructions.

-## Validation Testing

-### 1. Manual Testing:

-- Verified responsiveness on various screen sizes (mobile, tablet, desktop).
-- Checked all navigation links for proper redirection.
-- Ensured form validation works as expected.

-### 2. Browser Compatibility:

-- Tested on **Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari**.
-- Ensured styles and functionality remain consistent across browsers.

-### 3. Performance Testing:

-- Page load speed tested using Google Lighthouse.
-- Optimized images for faster loading.

-### 4. Accessibility Testing:

-- Checked contrast ratios for readability.
-- Used screen readers to ensure accessibility compliance.

-### 5. Known Issues:

-- **Google Maps iframe may not load on some networks due to restrictions.**
-- **Mobile menu may require a fix to close after selection on certain screen sizes.**

 ## Screenshots